designmynight/designmynight-developers/hugo/content/faqs/booking-url/index.md

 If you would like your booking url to display in a different language, you will have to first set up the [translations in your Collins settings](https://collins.uservoice.com/knowledgebase/articles/1829417-widget-setting-up-multi-lingual-widgets-transla)

 Once your Translation has been set up in Collins, you can also add an extra `locale` parameter to your booking url, setting the parameter to be the code for the language that you wish to add to your booking url.
-Add multiple languages separated by a comma.

 English `en-GB`